startupjs/startupjs/docker/deploy-aks/README.md

 # 4. custom images, ex: 'server:./front/Dockerfile,python:./Dockerfile' :
 DEPLOYMENTS=""

+# 5. optional, name of the feature for feature-branches:
+FEATURE=""

+# 6. optional, base domain for feature-branches' :
+FEATURE_DOMAIN=""

 # Run the build and deploy your startupjs app:
 #
 # you have to mount the source code of your app as `/project`